What Causes Slipped Disc?

 During the consultation, we will perform a thorough physical examination, past medical history and any recent X-ray or MRI results.

-Determining the source of pain is essential in recommending the right treatment, therapy and rehabilitation method.
+Determining the cause of the slipped disc and pain is essential in recommending the right chiropractic care, therapy and rehabilitation method.
 The slipped disc treatment will be customised to your condition and these options can include:

 Relaxes contracted muscles and releases the fascia that covers the muscle.